crackofdusk/srg-transcriptor/README.md

 npm start
 ```

-This will start the server on `localhost:3000` with the API and `angular/dist` (last frontend build).
+This will start the server on `localhost:3000` serving API endpoints for searching and recieving transcripts.
+Additionally `angular/dist` is served statically.

 Live Page:
 http://srf-transcriptor.herokuapp.com/